msharma84/Technical_Concepts/kafka.md

 # APACHE KAFKA
 -------------------

 Apache Kafka is a distributed publish-subscribe messaging system.
-It was originally developed at LinkedIn and later on become part of Apache Project.
+It was originally developed at LinkedIn and later on become part of Apache Project.<br>
 Kafka is fast, reliable, scalable, durable, fault-tolerant and distributed by design.

 ## KAFKA TERMINOLOGIES